Breast Augmentation In Seattle

 Breast augmentation is the world’s most popular cosmetic surgery procedure, and techniques are being constantly refined in order to allow women to undergo surgery, recover, and resume their daily routines in the shortest timeframe possible.
 While the surgery and its results are the common focal points among those considering surgery, it is important to understand that recovery is a relatively brief, but crucial step in achieving the maximum benefits.

 If you are considering breast augmentation, you are probably spending considerable time deciding which surgeon to choose and how to budget for the cost of surgery.
 These are two very important aspects to consider, but it is equally important to budget for time you can spend away from work and other obligations, healing in a calm and relaxing environment and avoiding physical strain.
-Dr. Tony Mangubat is a Board-Certified Cosmetic Surgeon with more than 20 years of medical expertise.
+Dr. Tony Mangubat is a Board-Certified breast augmentation surgeon in Seattle with more than 20 years of medical expertise.
 His deft touch allows for a better results and quick recovery.

 Meanwhile, patients should understand that they will not have to spend their recovery lying in bed for a week; rather, they just have to take care to keep physical activity minimized, and take certain measures to ensure they heal properly.

 Dr. Mangubat encourages anyone considering breast augmentation to spend time learning about all aspects of surgery, including the recovery period.
-By knowing what to expect, and preparing to follow your surgeon’s instructions closely, you can maximize the likelihood of a successful surgery that provides you with many years of boosted confidence and satisfaction with your appearance.
+By knowing what to expect, and preparing to follow your surgeon’s instructions closely, you can maximize the likelihood of a successful breast augmentation in Seattle that provides you with many years of boosted confidence and satisfaction with your appearance.

 Submuscular versus Subglandular Placement